-Schedule a complimentary consultation for Asian blepharoplasty with Dr. Torgerson
+Schedule a consultation for Asian blepharoplasty with Dr. Torgerson

 With any cosmetic surgery you choose, consulting with experienced practitioners is critical.
 The particular operation that you’re interested in should be one that the surgeon regularly performs with consistent success.

 Dr. Torgerson understands the unique considerations that Asian clients have when it comes to double-eyelid fold creation.
 He’s renowned for the ability to achieve natural-looking results that respect the unique beauty of each person.
-Your first appointment with us is free, so you can gather all of the information needed to make the best decision for you.
+At your appointment with us, you can gather all of the information needed to make the best decision for you.
 We’ll be happy to help you with planning and answer any questions you have about Asian blepharoplasty.